rauhja/restaurant-review-app/README.md

 ## Functionality

 The app has the following functionality:
-- Users can register and login or create a new account
+- Users can login or create a new account
 - Users can see the restaurants from map and can click on the markers to see the restaurant details
 - Users can review (stars and comments) restaurants and read the reviews
 - Users can search restaurants by tags